TrellixVulnTeam/swahilipython_SCMU/Doc/library/io.rst

 Binary buffered objects (instances of :class:`BufferedReader`, :class:`BufferedWriter`, :class:`BufferedRandom` and :class:`BufferedRWPair`)
-protect their internal structures using a lock; it is therefore safe to call them from multiple threads at once.
+protect their internal structures using a lock; it is therefore safe to call them kutoka multiple threads at once.

 :class:`TextIOWrapper` objects are not thread-safe.